About this journal

 All contributions submitted to JMD are peer reviewed.
 The editorial office first reviews a manuscript for its format and adherence to the aims and scope of JMD.
 If the manuscript meets these two criteria, it is dispatched to two reviewers.
 All manuscripts are run through the CrossCheck to detect plagiarism.
 If a manuscript is suspected of plagiarism, the editors will contact the authors for explanation.
 In the peer-review process, authors’ names and affiliations are blinded, and the results of the CrossCheck are sent to reviewers.
 The reviewing process generally takes 3 weeks.
 Revisions may be required before the paper is finally accepted.
 Revision addressing reviewers’ comments and critiques does not necessarily guarantee the acceptance of the manuscript.
 The acceptance of a manuscript is based on the quality and originality of the research and its significance in the field of clinical neurology and neuroscience.
 Failure to resubmit the revised manuscript within the indicated time is regarded as a withdrawal.
 A final decision on acceptance/rejection for publication is forwarded to the corresponding author by the editor.

-The manuscript must contain the author information page, title page, abstract, main text, references, tables, and figure legends.
-The main body of the manuscript and all tables included with your sub-mission must be provided in Microsoft Word format (any version from Word 97 to Word 2013).
-The text must be written in double-spaced 12-point font, preferably in Times New Roman or Arial.
-The right margin should not be justified (i.e., left justification only).
-Ab-breviations should be used only for terms that are used at least twice and should be defined separately on first use in the Abstract and main text.
+The manuscript should be arranged in the following orders: Cover letter, Author information page, Manuscript file (no author details), Tables, and Figures.
+Supplementary files should be presented in separate files.
+Supplementary tables can be prepared in Excel format.
+The text should be prepared in Microsoft Word Format (any version from Word 97 to Word 2013) and should be typed in font size 12, double-space between lines, and preferably in Times New Roman or Arial.
+Abbreviations should be used only for terms that are used at least twice and should be defined separately on first use in the Abstract and main text.
+Abbreviations for scientific units should conform to the Système Internationale (SI units).
 Place the page number in the middle of the bottom of each page from the title page onwards.
-Abbreviations for scientific units should conform to the Système Internationale (SI units).

 Drug Names: Use generic names only in referring to drugs, followed in parentheses after first mention by any commonly used generic variant.